Kahsolt/stable-diffusion-webui-vid2vid/README.md

   - set to `clip min & max` if the generated images are too different from the references
   - set to `shift std` or `none` otherwise
-  - the `mean` related ones tends to cause global color shift, do not use
+  - the `mean` related ones will cause global color shift to more dark, do not use!

 ⚪ delta mask